pschaeflein/BlogArticles/Teams and SharePoint Better Together/article.md

 * SharePoint and OneDrive have comprehensive data governance and compliance features, so Teams documents are protected as well.
 These include:
    * Automatic classification and labelling
    * Data loss prevention
-   * Document retention policies, disposition review, and event-baed retention
+   * Document retention policies, disposition review, and event-based retention
    * eDiscovery and legal holds
 * Files are discoverable in Delve and SharePoint search